prof-rossetti/georgetown-opim-557-201810/projects/simple-system.md

 Submissions will be evaluated based on their ability to meet each of the component requirements (see corresponding sections above for detailed instructions):

-Category | Weight
+Requirements Category | Weight
 --- | ---
-Business Prompt Requirements | 10%
+Business Prompt | 10%
-Information Input Requirements | 25%
+User Interface Design | 10%
-Information Storage Requirements | 35%
+Information Inputs | 20%
-Information Output Requirements | 20%
+Information Storage | 20%
+Information Outputs | 30% (10% for capturing user inputs, 10% for generating the proper `id`, 10% for generating the proper `timestamp`)
-User Experience Requirements | 10%
+User Experience | 10%

 This rubric is tentative, and may be subject to slight adjustments during the grading process.